jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 ### Login with GitHub

-Starting from a new Phoenix project (`mix phx.new admisssions`)  we looked at how to support GitHub login.
+Starting from a new Phoenix project (`mix phx.new admissions`)  we looked at how to support GitHub login.
 For that we need a new dependency: `ueberauth_github`:

 ```elixir
   defp deps do